 What is growing the long tail is the increasing number of ways that are becoming available to serve it through new technology.
 Serving niche markets prior to the internet was simply not practical, which meant that everyone was forced into the mainstream.
 For example Amazon carries 2.3 million book titles compared to the 130,000 average of Barnes & Noble.
 Netflix carries 25,000 titles compared to the 3,000 average of a Blockbuster store.
 Both Amazon and Netflix estimate that 20-30% of their revenue comes from this long tail that is simply not available through non-internet channels, and that number is growing.
 Companies like Google and EBay are building entire new businesses to serve niche markets.

-We met with Chris at the recent PC Forum, where everyone was talking about his long tail.
+We met with Chris at the recent PC Forum, where everyone was talking about his long tail idea.
 It is amazing how quickly this concept has been picked up and used to describe a specialization for personalized needs.
 This started us thinking about the diversity of taste among software programmers, and programming languages came to mind.
 Every developer has a favorite language, although with age, language religion fades away and style of programming becomes more important.
 And sure enough, the data above indicates that there is also a long tail in programming languages where we find that many different languages are widely used in different niches.

 The fact that the top languages are general purpose languages is probably due primarily to the fact that they are general purpose and the choice of programming language is usually a corporate decision or at least standardized within a project, rather than an individual developer’s choice.
 Many developers who must use Java or C# at work during the day go home to use Ruby or Python on their personal projects at night.